The Internship Plus program was established to support DePaul University students

 tuition account and how money will be disbursed if there are no current tuition charges.

-To be considered for Internship Plu$ for Summer 2019, students must submit their application
+To be considered for Internship Plus for Spring 2020, students must submit their application

 no later than the deadline stated below.
 Applications will be reviewed on a rolling basis, with